MathieuFortune/mathieufortune.github.io/company.md

 __Product enhancement -__ Continuously analyzing user feedback and market trends, I guide teams in refining and expanding product functionalities, elevating user experience, and driving sustainable growth.

-#### _I'm ready to add value to any team looking for an experienced and polyvalent Senior Product Designer._
+#### _I'm ready to add value to any mission-driven team looking for an experienced and polyvalent Senior Product Designer._

 <br/>